Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality: Results

-An example of an intra class 4 emulation is the emulation of GCA 2966 by ECA 25\,542.
-In this case the projection is $P=\Box \rightarrow \Box \Box, \blacksquare \rightarrow \Box \blacksquare$.
-Applying the projection $P$ to random initial condition $a(0)$ using rule 2966 to evolve the lattice, one obtains an emulation of rule 25\,542.
-This is interesting, since both rules 2966 and 25\,542 are class 4 ECA rules.
+An example of an intra class 4 emulation is the emulation of GCA 2966 by GCA 25\,542.
+In this case the rescaling is $P=\Box \rightarrow \Box \Box, \blacksquare \rightarrow \Box \blacksquare$.
+Applying the rescaling $P$ to random initial condition $a(0)$ using rule 2966 to evolve the lattice, one obtains an emulation of rule 25\,542.
+This is interesting, since both rules 2966 and 25\,542 are complex GCA rules.